Animal Atlas

 Animal Atlas is a half-hour educational wildlife television series that "takes children on a tour of discovery, uncovering the secrets of how animals live and thrive.
 Young viewers meet animals from the familiar to the astounding, and the domesticated to the wild, including the diverse creatures of the African savanna, the finned and flippered of the big deep, and the colorful cast of the equatorial rainforest."
-The series is produced by Longneedle Entertainment, LLC, a subsidiary of Bellum Entertainment Group.
+The series is produced by Midori Entertainment and Longneedle Entertainment, LLC, a subsidiary of Bellum Entertainment Group.
 It premiered in national syndication in 2004.
 As of 2018, 286 episodes had been produced, all in high-definition.
 Hearst Television's "Go Time!" program block broadcasts Animal Atlas to independent television stations across America.

+A Spanish dub of the series, re-titled Reino Animal premiered on Telefutura in September 2005.

 Home video

 In September 2008, LongNeedle partnered with home entertainment distributor NCircle Entertainment to release Animal Atlas on DVD and distribute the show online, with fourteen titles released by NCircle.
 The first DVD, Animal Passport, was released in December 2008.
-Fourteen Animal Atlas home entertainment titles have been released, including Puppy Party, Animal ABC's, Animal Atlas Family Time, Kitten Party, and Monkeying Around.
+Fourteen Animal Atlas home entertainment titles have been released, including Puppy Party, Animal ABC's, Family Time, Kitten Party, and Monkeying Around.
 The most recent release was Pet Party, in October 2012.